egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 * i.
 What’s wrong with training and testing a model on the same data?

-In machine learning what we are actually looking for is generalization performance.
-In other words *"how does my model performs on unseen data?"* is the question in which we are trying to answer.
-If we train our data then test its performance, what we are observing is *"how my model memorized this data?"*.
-If you have noticed, these are not the same questions.
+In machine learning, what we're actually looking for is generalization performance.
+In other words, the question we're trying to answer is, "How does my model perform on unseen data?"
+If we train and test on the same data, what we're observing is, "How well has my model memorized this data?"
+These are not the same questions.

 * ii.
 Why do we need a validation set on top of a train set and a test set?

-Using validation set allows us to fine tune our model with out causing data leakage.
-Think what happens if we use test set for fine tuning.
-We are optimizing our model to predict the test set not the unseen data.
-On the other hand if we use a different set (validation set) for fine tuning, we can still evaluate the generalization performance of our model by using the test set.
+Using a validation set allows us to fine-tune our model without causing data leakage.
+If we use the test set for fine-tuning, we are optimizing our model to predict the test set, not unseen data.
+On the other hand, if we use a different set (the validation set) for fine-tuning, we can still evaluate the generalization performance of our model using the test set.

 * iii.
 Your model’s loss curves on the train, valid, and test sets look like this.
 What might have been the cause of this?
 What would you do?

-What I'm seeing is the model has overfitted.
-In this case we expect a decrease in predictive performance in test set.
-However it seems like the opposite is happening.
-The first think came to my mind is data leakage.
-Training set contains something related to test data.
-That's why even though the model has overfitted, it's test set performance continuously increasing.
+What I'm seeing suggests that the model has overfitted.
+In this case, we would expect a decrease in predictive performance on the test set.
+However, it seems like the opposite is happening.
+The first thing that comes to mind is data leakage.
+The training set may contain information related to the test data, explaining why the test set performance is continuously increasing despite overfitting.

 **6.** Your team is building a system to aid doctors in predicting whether a patient has cancer or not from their X-ray scan.
 Your colleague announces that the problem is solved now that they’ve built a system that can predict with 99.99% accuracy.
 How would you respond to that claim?

-Here is a heuristic: If the result is too great then something is wrong.
-The possible causes:
+Here's a heuristic: If the result is too good, something is likely wrong.
+Possible causes include:

-1. Imbalanced data: For the biological cases, we often have an imbalanced data.
-The model we have created is biased towards majority class.
-Since our test data is also imbalanced, this level is accuracy is expected.
+1. Imbalanced data: Medical cases often involve imbalanced data.
+The model might be biased towards the majority class.
+Given that the test data is also likely imbalanced, high accuracy isn't surprising.

-2. Data Leakage: If training data contains some information about the test data, this level of an accuracy is normal.
+2. Data Leakage: If the training data contains information about the test data, high accuracy levels can be expected.

 **7.** F1 score.
 * i.
 What’s the benefit of F1 over the accuracy?

-Recall what does accuracy tell: Out of all the samples in what percent my model predicts correctly.
-This is a fine way to use for balanced datasets.
-If otherwise is true then we need to use precision or recall.
-While both of them are useful, optimizing one automatically harms the other.
+Accuracy tells us the proportion of all samples that the model predicts correctly.
+This is suitable for balanced datasets.
+For imbalanced datasets, precision or recall are often better indicators.
+However, optimizing one usually comes at the cost of the other.
+F1 score provides a single metric that balances both precision and recall, making it a more comprehensive evaluation metric.

 1. To use only one evalution metric (for the simplicity)
 2. To find a balance between precision and recall, we use F1 Score.

 * ii.
 Can we still use F1 for a problem with more than two classes.
 How?

 Yes.
 We can adopt a *one vs. rest* approach.
-Here is the illustration:
+Here is an illustration:

 ![F1](Images/F1%20Score%20Illustration.png)